-On entering the Foundation Stage classes your child will follow the curriculum as outlined in the Early Years Foundation Stage Framework.
-This is a continuation of the learning that started in preschools and continues until your child moves onto the National Curriculum in Year 1.
-In September 2012 the Early Years curriculum was revised and is now organised under three prime areas of learning:
+On entering the Foundation Stage classes (Reception) your child will follow the curriculum as outlined in the Early Years Foundation Stage Framework.
+This is a continuation of the learning that started in pre-schools and continues until your child moves onto the National Curriculum in Year 1.
+The Early Years curriculum is organised under three prime areas of learning:

-- Communication and language e.g. listening with enjoyment and responding to stories, song and other music; talking about what they do and listening to each other; - Physical development e.g. travelling around under, over and through balancing and climbing equipment; handling tools, construction objects and malleable materials safely and with increasing control; - Personal, social and emotional development e.g. taking turns and sharing fairly, understanding what is right, what is wrong and why.
+- Communication and language e.g. listening with enjoyment and responding to stories, song and other music; talking about what they do and listening to each other; - Physical development e.g. travelling around, under, over and through balancing and climbing equipment; handling tools, construction objects and malleable materials safely and with increasing control; - Personal, social and emotional development e.g. taking turns and sharing fairly, understanding what is right, what is wrong and why.